hoff9811/hoff9811.github.io/github_project.md

-Generally speaking, model performance for a credit risk scorecard translates to: **does the scorecard correctly classify borrowers who default on their loan as high risk prior to the default date?**
+Generally speaking, model performance for a credit risk scorecard translates to: **does the scorecard correctly classify borrowers who default on their loan as high risk prior to their default date?**

 To accomplish this goal, there are a couple of questions we have to answer as we analyze the risk rating data: